collaborativebioinformatics/BioAI_manuscript/paper.md

 ---
-title: 'AI for Computational Biology: Highlights from the first BioAI Hackathon at University of Warsaw'
+title: 'AI for Computational Biology: Highlights from BioAI Hackathon at University of Warsaw'
 tags:
   - biohackathon
   - deep learning